operator-framework/operator-controller/docs/fetching-catalog-contents.md

   ```
   By running that above command, the `Ingress` Controller is installed.
 Along with it, the `Ingress` Resource will be applied automatically as well, thereby creating an `Ingress` Object on the cluster.

-1. Once the prerequisites are satisfied, create a `Catalog` object that points to the OperatorHub Community catalog by running the following command:
+1. Once the prerequisites are satisfied, create a `ClusterCatalog` object that points to the OperatorHub Community catalog by running the following command:

     ```sh
       $ kubectl apply -f - << EOF
       apiVersion: catalogd.operatorframework.io/v1alpha1
-      kind: Catalog
+      kind: ClusterCatalog
         metadata:
           name: operatorhubio
         spec: